mmittal2110/avoid-save-password-option/README.md

+*Remove/Hide Save password option*

-If we use input type="password" in HTML browser popup a option to save the password.
+If we use input type="password" in HTML, browser popup a option to save the password.

 Browser identifies the input type password and show the popup.
 In order to avoid this we an use input type="text" and make it look like password.
 CSS rule for this is